redhat-developer/service-binding-operator/docs/application-author.md

 * A specific attribute in the `status` section of the Kubernetes resource.
 * A specific attribute in the `data` section of the Kubernetes resource.
 * A specific attribute in a `Secret` referenced in the Kubernetes resource.
-* A specific attribute in a `Configmap` referenced in the Kubernetes resource.
+* A specific attribute in a `ConfigMap` referenced in the Kubernetes resource.

 As an example, if the Cockroachdb authors do not provide any binding metadata in the CRD, you, as an application author may annotate the CR/kubernetes resource that manages the backing service ( cockroach DB ).